Human Development and Social Justice

 - Development within the context of social media and other new technologies

-Xiangyu Tao, MA, a fifth-year doctoral student in the HDSJ Lab, has been award the Journal of Youth and Adolescence’s 2021 Emerging Scholar Best Article Award recipient for her Masters thesis publication “Exposure to Social Media Racial Discrimination and Mental Health among Adolescents of Color.”
+Xiangyu Tao, MA, a fifth-year doctoral student in the HDSJ Lab, has been awarded the Journal of Youth and Adolescence’s 2021 Emerging Scholar Best Article Award recipient for her Masters thesis publication “Exposure to Social Media Racial Discrimination and Mental Health among Adolescents of Color.”
+Read more here.

 - Diana Paradise, FCRH '25, a Fordham junior and research assistant in the HDSJ Lab, has been featured in Fordham News and the Fordham Ram for their research investigating the motivations and consequences of sexting amongst adolescent sexual minority men.
 Diana's research was part of the FCRH Summer Research Program under the mentorship of Dr. Celia Fisher in the HDSJ Lab.
 Watch the video below to learn more about Diana's research project.